xcsp3team/pycsp3/README.md

 python3 Rack.py -data=Rack_r2.json
 ```

-It is important to note that data in JSON can be arbitrarily structured, as for example:
+One might want to have the data in the JSON file with another structure, as for example:

 #### File **`Rack_r2b.json`**